Updated: Oct 26, 2022

 After graduation, Katy traveled to the DC area and shared that her first year was wonderful but hectic.
 She worked on classroom management throughout her first year.
 After that, she moved to central PA and was a paraprofessional for a student in a learning support classroom.
 This year she is teaching 6th-grade science and social studies.
 She calls herself a utility player in the classroom and works hard to get to know her students.

 I had a great mentor, but I wish I had the opportunity to chat and share with other educators that were also new to education.

 Advice for beginning teachers

 Write down those notes about a lesson.
-What went well, what can be improved upon, did students meet the objectives?
+What went well, what can be improved upon, and did students meet the objectives?
 Were they engaged?

-Take time and make time for you!
+Take time and make time for yourself!

 Advice for recent grads

 Make sure the school is a good fit for you!

 Research the school before going into a position